240 pp., 6.125 x 9.25, 4 halftones, 1 map, notes, index

 About the Author

-Erik Mathisen is a research associate in the School of History at Queen Mary University of London.
+Erik Mathisen is a lecturer in U.S. history at the University of Kent.

 For more information about Erik Mathisen, visit the Author Page.